 PV is a clonal hematopoietic stem cell disorder in which phenotypically normal red cells, granulocytes, and platelets accumulate in the absence of a recognizable physiologic stimulus.
 The most common of the MPN, PV occurs in 2.5 per 100,000 persons, sparing no adult age group and increasing with age to rates over 10/100,000.
 Familial transmission is infrequent, and women predominate among sporadic cases.

 Nonrandom chromosome abnormalities such as deletion 20q and deletion 13q or trisomy 9 occur in up to 30% of untreated PV patients, but unlike CML, no consistent cytogenetic abnormality has been associated with the disorder.
-However, a mutation in ...
+However, ...